Important: Some of these steps work only on Android 13 and up. Learn how to check your Android version.

 - Choose your options:

-- All contacts: Your device is visible to your nearby contacts while your screen is on and unlocked.
+- Everyone: Your device is visible to anyone who is nearby while your screen is on and unlocked.

-- Some contacts: Your device is visible to nearby contacts you choose while your screen is on and unlocked.
+- Contacts: Your device is visible to your nearby contacts while your screen is on and unlocked.
+You can choose to make your device visible to all contacts or select specific contacts.

 If you try to share or receive content, but it doesn’t work, try these steps: